crazycodr/crazycodegen/docs/Using/Definitions/Structures/ClassMethods.md

 }
 ```

-> See [Type definitions](../TypeDefinitions.md) for more information.

 # DocBlocks

-You can add a DocBlock to describe the method.
+You can add a `DocBlockDef` to describe the property.
 This is especially important when using parameters or return types that are of the `array` type so that IDEs can guide the developer with what is acceptable.

-To add a docblock, you can pass a single `string`, a `string[]` or a `DocBlockDef` object.
-You can also pass a `string` or an array of strings — these will be automatically wrapped in a `DocBlockDef`.
-This produces the same result as explicitly passing a `DocBlockDef`:

 ```php
 $myClass = new ClassDef(